IEC2023Programming/Team1/README.md

 Our team decided on creating an Android Application in Kotlin and Jetpack Compose.
 Our team has some experience in using Kotlin to develop Android apps which allowed us to develop a project with a proper GUI within the given time constraints.
 Using Compose to design the UI allowed us to quickly build out a responsive modular layout.
 Using Kotlin allowed us to follow an MVVM pattern to separate what the user views from the actual logic model.
-JUnit allowed us to write and execute test cases to confirm that the program’s output was working as intended.
+JUnit allowed us to write and execute test cases to confirm that the program’s internal logic was working as intended.

 ## Possible improvements
 Our implementation of mastermind could be further improved by adding the following: